RocketDerp/April14_2025/June8_2025/War_Against_Reality_Surkov_Stage_Eight.md

 "Someone sold the thought that Western media, which specifically have to align their interests with their audience, won't be able to ignore saturated pro-Russian campaigns and will have to change the tone of their Russia coverage to placate their angry readers."

 Popularity itself, trending, measured click-through, audience tracking feedback loops.
+Instead of "through his total control of television" year 2012 domestic Russia, it is runaway monomyth compulsive behavior.
+Surkov dug so deep into ficton and public relations (Edward Bernays), that he has reached the depths of Bible, Quran, Torah compuslive.
+The clergy can rise up anywhere, the Mosques / Church / Synagogue / Temple / Fox News wealth televagelism venue is compuslively built and funded by the audience itself.
+Social media and classic news media hybrid interaction.
+And then came ChatGPT in year 2022.

 &nbsp;